Join Here | Log In

 It has also been dubbed the “God gene” due to its reported association with spirituality.[ref]

-In a 2004 book by Dean Hammer, the VMAT2 gene was hypothesized to be the hereditary influence towards spirituality.
+In a 2004 book by Dean Hammer, the VMAT2 gene was hypothesized to be the hereditary or genetic influence on spirituality.
 The book, called The God Gene: How Faith is Hardwired into our Genes, laid out the idea that spirituality is heritable and, at least partly, due to the VMAT2 gene.
 The author suggests that selection for feel-good genes creates optimism for living even though death is inevitable.[ref]

 What does the VMAT2 gene do?